Buying a Condo in Phuket: The Ultimate Guide

 The “Land of Smiles” is one of the most popular travel destinations in the world, even on its own.
 Phuket’s white sand beaches, along with countless other factors, have made Thailand one of the most visited countries in the world.

 Increasingly, Thailand’s growing economy and middle class make it an attractive place to buy property and do business.
-It doesn’t hurt either that regions like Phuket and Bangkok are a short flight away from frontier market investment destinations like Vietnam and Cambodia.
+It doesn’t hurt either that regions like Phuket and Bangkok are a short flight away from frontier market destinations like Vietnam and Cambodia.

 Put simply, Thailand is at the crossroads between trade and leisure while also having ties to both the East and West.
 That’s why it’s so common to find foreigners buying a condo in Phuket or other parts of Thailand.